decred/dcrd/README.md

-Placeholder to allow user of the issue tracker.
+Placeholder to allow use of the issue tracker.